-In a standard installation of Acrolinx, communication between the server and the outside world is unencrypted.
-By "outside world" we mean people who connect to the server with an Acrolinx plug-in, or with a web browser.
+In a standard installation of Acrolinx, communication between the core server and the outside world is unencrypted.
+By "outside world" we mean people who connect to the core server with an Acrolinx integration, or with a web browser.

-Unencrypted communication is normally not an issue when the server and clients both run within the same corporate network.
-When the clients are connecting through the public internet, however, you might choose to use HTTPS, the internet standard for secure web communication.
+When integrations connect to the core server through the public internet, you might choose to use HTTPS, the internet standard for secure web communication.
 HTTPS communication ensures that data and passwords are unreadable during transmission.

 Acrolinx only supports certificates signed by a third-party certificate authority (CA).
 Self-signed certificates in any form aren't supported.